dd32/td-gh-ex/readme.txt

 1. Update index blog slider with default image.
 2. update sidebar.

+@version 2.8
+1. Fixed all issues according new wordpress guideline.

 *****************Licence Copyrights Attribution*******************
 Becorp WordPress Theme, Copyright 2015 asiathemes Becorp is distributed under the terms of the GNU GPL